December to February

 Ascents to over 6000m require considerable fitness.
 Good hillwalking/mountaineering fitness and stamina is very important, but for high altitude expeditions clients also need good cardiopulmonary (heart and lung) fitness.
-This can only be maintained by a program of intensive exercise such as running, circuit training, squash or cycling.
-This should be done in small doses (e.g. half an hour every other day) over a period of at least three months before the expedition.
+This can only be maintained by a program of intensive exercise such as fast running, circuit training, squash or uphill cycling.
+This should be done in small doses (e.g. half an hour every day with some rest days) over a period of at least three months before the expedition.
 If you don't do this sort of exercise you are unlikely to get to the top.

 The eastern route on Aconcagua is on the whole an easy ascent route with few difficulties, suitable for those with some years of winter and/or Alpine walking experience.

 Customers should be prepared for cold nights whilst camping and be prepared for very windy and dusty weather at times in the mountains.
 Customers must be able to carry their share of expedition equipment on their back above base camp.
 Weights carried will be up to 20kg.
 As we'll be a long way from the nearest supermarket we will have to put up with tinned and/or freeze-dried food in our diet during our time on the mountain.
 All customers are expected to assist occasionally with the routine work of this type of expedition; pitching tents, cooking and washing up.

 Standing in the sun at 6500m after five long cold hours in the darkness, 2011 expedition.

 All clients must be insured for medical costs and repatriation.
 We recommend having insurance for cancellation, baggage and personal liability as well.
 If you would like advice on insurance please ask.
 Vaccinations for tetanus, typhoid and polio are recommended.
 Argentina is very safe and relaxing to travel in; theft and muggings are almost certainly less likely than they are in many European cities.